 Native American Seed Sanctuary

-One of the most exciting projects to root at the Farm Hub this season is the newly established Native American Seed Sanctuary.
-Here on our northernmost plot of farmland bordering the Esopus Creek and the NYS Thruway* near Kingston, we are growing Native American varieties of corn, beans, squash and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
-Once harvested, the seeds will be repatriated to their home communities to keep these varieties and their stories alive.
+One of the most exciting projects to root at the Farm Hub is the Native American Seed Sanctuary.
+We are growing Native American varieties of corn, beans, squash, and sunflowers for the purpose of providing education, seed saving, and, by extension, helping to preserve the rich agricultural and cultural heritage of the Native American people.
+Once harvested, the seeds and the food they grow will be repatriated to their home communities to keep these varieties and their stories alive.

-This very special project is being conducted at the Farm Hub in partnership with the St. Regis Mohawk/Akwesasne Tribe of northern New York and with the support of the Hudson Valley Seed Library.
+This very special project is being conducted at the Farm Hub in partnership with the Akwesasne Mohawk Tribe of northern New York and with the support of Seedshed.

 A True Collaboration

-The Native American Seed Sanctuary project is an outgrowth of our existing partnership with the Hudson Valley Seed Library and its founder, Ken Greene.
-This spring, the opportunity to create a Native American Seed Sanctuary was realized with the Farm Hub’s pledge of land, equipment and staff, and made possible through the Seed Library’s association with Rowan White, a renowned seed keeper, farmer, educator, and member of Mohawk Akwesasne tribal community.
+The Native American Seed Sanctuary project is an outgrowth of our existing partnership with Seedshed, a non-profit run by the Hudson Valley Seed Company’s founder, Ken Greene.
+The opportunity to create a Native American Seed Sanctuary was realized with the Farm Hub’s pledge of land, equipment and, staff, and made possible through Greene’s association with Rowen White, a renowned seed keeper, farmer, educator, and member of Mohawk Akwesasne tribal community.
 Rowen is currently working on a book about the agricultural and seed legacy of the Haudenosaunee and Mohawk people, telling the story of the revitalization of the traditional foodways and seed culture of the indigenous peoples of this land.

-Rowan provided the Farm Hub with Onondoga sunflower seeds as well as Mohawk Red Bread corn, Canada Crookneck squash, Buffalo Creek Squash, and Iroquois Buckskin Brown beans for a traditional “Three Sisters” planting.
-The Seed Library is managing the hand cultivated plots and will be overseeing the harvest and seed saving in collaboration with Farm Hub team.
+Seedshed is managing the hand cultivated plots and will be overseeing the harvest and seed saving in collaboration with patterns from Akwesasne and Farm Hub team.